Mic-Tsai/Sensor_PPG_MAX30102/README.md

  - Bias Cancellation | Store raw data in time, when new data coming that bias level will calculate as average.

- - Heart Rate Detect | Setting upper/lower threshold once your PPG light reflection signal witch cross threshold, condition expressions will output the BPM results.
+ - Heart Rate Detect | Setting upper/lower threshold once your PPG light reflection value cross u/l threshold, condition expressions will output the BPM results.

 ##